When It Comes to Pet Emergencies, We’ve Seen It All

 Animals struggle with heatstroke in the greater Tucson, Arizona region.
 Their mechanism for keeping cool (panting) is rarely effective in the scorching desert heat.
 Heatstroke can occur from high temperatures and is even more common with high humidity.
 The results of heatstroke can range from brain swelling, reduced kidney function, and overheating of body tissues.

 - Deep panting and salivation

 If you suspect an infection or injury of the eye call us immediately at (520) 327-5624 .
 Common eye problems include but are not limited to conjunctivitis, corneal abrasions, glaucoma, and more.
 See below instructions for what to do until you can get your pet to Pima Pet Clinic/Animal Emergency Services.

 - Gently remove foreign material such as dirt away from eye and the eyelids.

 - DO NOT remove objects impaled in the eye.
-Instead support the object and head with bandages until you can arrive at an emergency facility.
+Instead support the object and head with bandages until you can arrive at an urgent care facility.

 - Gently flush out the eye with saline solution if you suspect fluids or small particles have contacted the eye.

 - Prevent your pet from rubbing the eye and prevent him or her from possibly making the irritation worse.
 Always consult Pima Pet Clinic/Animal Emergency Services in Tucson, Arizona.

 Seizures can occur for various reasons.
 Poisoning, head injuries, severe infections, tumors, and epilepsy are all causes of seizures in animals.